Why on Earth is mighty Manchester United having to play in front of 9,000 people…

 And here is where we see how some of the Cup’s magic has been diminished over the years.
 There is now so much money in the Premier League and the European Competitions that, if a team is struggling to get into Europe or stay in the Premier League, they will consider the FA Cup a distraction and probably play a bunch of reserves in it.
 So there are lots of different motivations here: the tiny clubs seeking glory and a paycheck, the bigger clubs not wanting a replay but also resting starters, and the neutrals just hoping they get to see a giant killed — even if it’s a giant that “played the kids.”

-The Second Round Proper, in early December, is more of the same, and depending on the draw and results, some “minnow” could make it all the way through to the Third Round Proper, in early January, when the Championship and Premier League teams go in.
+Still, depending on the draw and results, some “minnow” could make it all the way through to the Third Round Proper, in early January, when the Championship and Premier League teams come into the FA Cup.
 It’s at this point where, every year, somebody like Manchester United has to go play at Gateshead, or Oxford United travels to Newcastle, or — in another form of excitement — two big teams that really hate each other, like Arsenal and Tottenham, might happen to get drawn together.
 Sometimes, this is two teams in different leagues who never play, such as Bristol City of the Championship and Bristol Rovers of League One.
-Or perhaps like Nottingham Forest having to play Notts County for the first time in years.
+Or perhaps like Nottingham Forest having to play nearby Notts County for the first time in years.

 In that case, another quirk of the FA Cup adds to the excitement: Normally, the visiting team is only given about 5% of the tickets to a league game, or at the most 3,000 seats.
 But in the Cup that number goes up considerably.
 So we have the spectacle of 10,000 Cambridge United fans at Old Trafford, or an entire end of Chelsea’s Stamford Bridge being filled with Scunthorpe partisans.
 It’s also fun to see throngs of Everton fans packed into temporary bleachers at Stevenage FC.

-Or, like I did in 2018, you might catch a bonus Merseyside Derby — Liverpool v Everton in the First Round and get to see 9,000 Everton fans at Anfield:
+Or, like Paul did in 2018, you might catch a bonus Merseyside Derby — Liverpool vs Everton in the First Round and get to see 9,000 Everton fans at Anfield:

-That is one of the most special moments I’ve seen in all my English soccer travels, and in many ways, it could only happen in the FA Cup.
+That is one of the most special moments we’ve seen in all our English soccer travels, and in many ways, it could only happen in the FA Cup.